paulthegeek/Project-Rho/README.md

 # What is Project_Rho?

-I comic books.
+I love comic books.
 Every Wednesday a new stack of comics hits the physical and digital shelves.
 On this day you check out what new comics are out some might be from your pull list(comics you subscribe to monthly) or